porterjenkins/deep_uncertainty/README.md

 The currently-supported image datasets for training models are:

 - `MNIST` (We regress the digit labels instead of classifying)
-- `Vehicles` (VEDAI, labeled with the count of vehicle annotations)
 - `COCO-People` (All images in COCO containing people, labeled with the count of "person" annotations)

 To train a model on any of these datasets, simply specify `"image"` for the `dataset` `type` key in the config, then set `dataset` `spec` to the requisite dataset name (see the options in the `ImageDatasetName` class [here](deep_uncertainty/enums.py))